 Photograph of a glacier in Kashmir taken by Samuel Bourne in 1863.
 During his three Himalayan expeditions, Bourne photo documented landscapes in compoistions and artistic styles that appealed to the Victorian notions of the ‘picturesque’ and unusual landscapes such as this image formed a category in itself.

-This ethnographic photograph is of the distinctive huts of a Toda Mund (village) at Ootacamund in the Nilgiri Hills of Tamil Nadu.
+This photograph was taken by Samuel Bourne of the distinctive huts of a Toda Mund (village) at Ootacamund in the Nilgiri Hills of Tamil Nadu.
 Traditionally pastoralist, the Todas in the past lived in thatched houses spread over the slopes of the Nilgiris.
-This picture is one of many examples of ethnographic photographs captured at the end of… Read more »
+This picture is one of many examples of ethnographic photographs captured at… Read more »

-This photograph taken in the 1860s shows the imposing walls of Shaniwar Wada, which was once the royal residence of the Peshwas.
+This is a late 19th century photograph of the Shaniwar Wada in Pune by an unidentified photographer.
+Shaniwar Wada, was once the royal residence of the Peshwas.
 In 1828 a great fire started inside the palace complex tarnished most of the fort, leaving only the heavy granite ramparts, teak gateways and some building ruins.
-The view looks towards the entrance… Read more »
+The… Read more »

 This image shows a townscape interspersed with buildings and trees.
 The primary colours here are yellow, green, black and ash – while the signature ‘Souza-esque’ style of blunt, cruel humour is lent by the powerful strokes of green and yellow, fierce lines and bold swaths of ash.
 Souza believed that art offered the only respite… Read more »